-The Japanese marten (Martes melampus) is the most closely related mammal in the marten genus to sable.
+The Japanese marten (Martes melampus) is the mammal most closely related to the sable in the marten genus.

 It is usually 0.5 m (1.5 ft) in length, not including a 20-cm-long tail (7.9 in and between 1,000 and 1500 grams (2.2 and 3.3 lb) in weight.

 Males usually are larger than females.
-The colour of the pelage ranges from dark brown to dull yellow with a cream-coloured throat.
+The color of the pelage ranges from dark brown to dull yellow with a cream-colored throat.

-Both female and male Japanese marten are territorial, and the extent of each individual’s territory depends on the availability of food.
+Both female and male Japanese marten are territorial, and the extent of each individual’s territory depends on food availability.

 They are agile predators.
 Japanese Martens use scent to track their prey, although their hearing is also well-developed.